kayg04/kayg.org/content/Reference Notes/index.md

 ^15a371

-- Something that has a due date, that is, it has state changes: backlog, to-do, finished OR
+- Something that has a due date, that is, it has state changes: backlog, to-do, finished *OR*
-- Something involves priorities and can be weighed against in a Kanban board.
-For example, learning ceph over learning kubernetes would net me a greater benefit sooner since the former relates to my present career while the latter is mostly for homelabbing AND
+- Something that involves priorities and can be weighed against in a Kanban board.
+For example, learning ceph over learning kubernetes would net me a greater benefit sooner since the former relates to my present career while the latter is mostly for homelabbing *AND*
 - Something that has bits and pieces added to it over the course of time

 ## Reference

 ^692952

-- An initiative with no due dates OR
+- An initiative with no due dates *OR*
-- A piece of literature or media that does not involve a priority AND
+- A piece of literature or media that does not involve a priority *AND*
 - Adding information to it has little to no urgency and can be done so whenever desired or at random

 So, learning prospects will always be [[#^15a371|projects]], simply because I am at a point of time in my life where shit needs to be prioritised.
 Self-improvement topics will always be [[#^692952|references]] since they do not hold a period of definite start or definite end.